 The Plan's investments are held by the Trustee.
 The Plan's investments are stated at fair value.
 If available, quoted market prices are used to value investments.
 Investment income and gains and losses are allocated among participants on the basis of individual participant account balances.
 Purchases and sales of securities are recorded on a trade-date basis.
 Interest income is recorded on the accrual basis.
-Dividend income is recognized when earned.
+Dividends are recorded on the ex-dividend date.